“A scar is evidence of a wound, but also evidence that we can heal.”- Scott McClellan

-- Difficult labor or birth Twin example- one born at home, one at hospital after 45 minute ride to the hospital
+- Difficult labor or birth Twin example- one born at home, one at a hospital after a 45-minute ride to the hospital

 - Early medical trauma Hospital stay, surgery, etc.

-- Trauma- house fire, natural disaster, auto accident, death of parent
+- Trauma- a house fire, natural disaster, auto accident, death of a parent

 Five things are impacted by early trauma (any one of the six risk factors)